Cork footballer Jacob O'Driscoll rescues Valley Rovers in relegation battle against Carbery Rangers

 It did work at times, but they managed three wides in the opening half as they didn’t show enough attacking intent, 0-8 to 0-2 at half-time.

-Whatever slight wind that was there, it was favouring Valley Rovers for the new half.
+Whatever wind that was present, it was favouring Valley Rovers for the new half.

 Patient play was rewarded for Denis Kiely’s charges when McCarthy kicked a two-pointer from play after sub Rory O’Sullivan did well to make it happen.